 Use video only if that is what you are testing (e.g., a commercial).
 Make sure you do not require people to scroll horizontally to view part of the survey page.
 Most people find horizontal scrolling annoying.
 Question text wraps to fit the available space, but you can make a grid that is wider than some screens.
-As of January 2013 about 9% of people still use 1024x768 screen resolution.
+As of January 2014 about 6% of people still use 1024x768 desktop screen resolution.
 You may want to design your pages to be up to 980 pixels wide (leaving room for the browser edges and a scrollbar).
 In any case, you should not ask opinions on any graphic wider than that, since some people will have to scroll to see it.

 Smartphones are a special consideration.
 Many newer ones have screens with 1024x768 or higher resolutions, but their screen sizes are so small that font sizes that are perfectly readable on a computer-sized screen may be unreadable without zooming in on a phone.
 If you think that many of your respondents will be taking your survey on a smartphone or smaller tablet, you may want to use large fonts for both labels and text input.